Healthcare workers as vaccine advocates

 A Call to Collection Action

-Implementing adequate life course immunization requires commitment from all sectors of society.
+Implementing adequate life-course immunization requires a commitment from all sectors of society.
 Policymakers must prioritize funding and develop clear guidelines.
 Healthcare providers need to integrate vaccination discussions into routine care.
 Individuals should stay informed about recommended vaccines for their age group.

 Life-course immunization isn’t just a medical intervention; it’s a fundamental right and a societal responsibility.
-We build healthier communities and more resilient healthcare systems for future generations by protecting individuals at every life stage.
+We build healthier communities and more resilient healthcare systems for future generations by protecting individuals at every stage of life.

 Emergencies and Disasters Working Group